ryan-weil/ryan-weil.github.io/_posts/2024-12-14-LUMMA-STEALER.md

 ![alt text](/images/lumma/conditional_start_4.png)

-When we find an assignment to ebx (the variable the dispatcher uses) from the variable that was saved at the beginning when we noticed there was a conditional start (edi), we change the affected block to a branch by making a it a jz.
-This jz will check if edi is 0 or not (remember we switched the mov instructions at the beginning to move 1 or 0 instant of the block assignment number?)
+When we find an assignment to `ebx` (the variable the dispatcher uses) from the variable that was saved at the beginning when we noticed there was a conditional start (`edi`), we change the affected block to a branch by making it a `jz`.
+This `jz` will check if edi is 0 or not (remember we switched the mov instructions at the beginning to move 1 or 0 instead of the block assignment number?)

 Then, it will jump to whichever case is bound to 0 or 1.
 Here is how it looks after: